IgorMundstein/WinMemoryCleaner/README.md

 2. Change the file build action property to Embedded Resource
 3. Rebuild and run the WinMemoryCleaner project

-💡 Google Translate tool will be used when a new version requires translated text changes.
+💡 AI translation tools will be utilized when a new version necessitates changes to the translated text.
 The contributor's efforts to submit updates are always appreciated.

 ⭐ Contributors